PaPablo/DRoller/README.md

 ### Installation
 1. Clone or download (and unzip) this repository
-2. Then in the command line:

-`
-$ java -jar DRoller <dice roll>
-`
+2. Compile the source code and use it!

-Dice rolls are in the usual notation like 2d6+1 ,1d20 or 2d8-2.
+Rolls are in the usual notation like 2d6+1 ,1d20 or 2d8-2.
 For example:

 ```
-$ java -jar DRoller.jar 2d6+2
 Roll:   2d6+2
 Mods:   +2
 Values:	4 4